 A Nesting Material Box is a container packed with materials that birds use to make nests from.
-It’s a great way to give back to the birds that do so much for us!
-Let’s give them bird’s nest materials!
+It’s a great way to give back to the birds that do so much for us.
+Let’s give those bird’s nest materials, shall we?

 How do birds help the environment?

 Birds are vital to our ecosystem.
 They provide pest control, lumber, erosion control, and oxygenate the air we breath.